Bieber strikes out 13, ties record as Indians top Twins 2-0

 The 25-year-old Bieber was a first-time All-Star last year, his second season, when he finished 15-8 with a 3.28 ERA and 259 strikeouts in 214 1/3 innings.

-Spooner, the man whose record Bieber tied, never matched the promise of his 1954 debut.
-He pitched for one more season but was plagued by arm troubles and retired at the end of the year with a career record of 10-6.
+Spooner, the man whose record Bieber tied, never matched the promise of his 1954 debut, when he threw two shutouts in the final week of the season.
+He returned in 1955 but was plagued by arm troubles and retired at the end of the year with a career record of 10-6.

 TRAINER’S ROOM